OpenBankProject/OBP-API/README.Akka.md

 Both run current versions of the Open Bank Project API, but configured and run differently.

+## Remote models

+Not all models have been ported yet to be retrieved via Akka.
+See `modelsRemotedata` in `src/main/scala/bootstrap/liftweb/Boot.scala` to get a current list.

 # Remote side

 - Configure `src/main/resources/default.props`: